Kartikeya-Ambare/Thought-Of-the-day/README.md

 _Your daily spark of wisdom!_

-## 🗓️ Date: **2025-07-07**
+## 🗓️ Date: **2025-07-08**

 ### 💬 Today's Insight:
 ```
-> Childhood means simplicity.
-Look at the world with the child's eye - it is very beautiful. ❤️ - Kailash Satyarthi
+> Someone is sitting in the shade today because someone planted a tree a long time ago. ❤️ - Warren Buffett
 ```

 ---